wp-plugins/islam-companion/README.txt

 This plugin allows you to read the Holy Quran in over 40 languages.
 It also allows you to listen to Holy Quran recitation in Arabic and Urdu

 == Description ==
 The plugin allows you to configure the language, narrator, surah and start ruku from the settings page.
 The plugin displays verses from the Holy Quran on a dashboard widget.
 The user can use navigation links to view next and previous verses.
-The plugin also displays an audio player that recites the quranic verses in Arabic and Urdu
+The plugin also displays an audio player that recites the quranic verses in Arabic and Urdu.
+You can also find the meaning of a word using an online dictionary.

 Currently the plugin supports following languages: Amharic, Arabic, Bosnian, Bengali, Bulgarian, Amazigh, Czech, German, Divehi, Spanish, English, Persian, French, Hindi, Hausa, Indonesian, Italian, Japanese, Korean, Kurdish, Malayalam, Malay, Dutch, Norwegian, Portuguese, Polish, Russian, Romanian, Swedish, Somali, Sindhi, Albanian, Swahili, Turkish, Tajik, Tamil, Tatar, Thai, Uzbek, Urdu, Uyghur and Chinese.